 When Commissioner Rebeca Sosa introduced a resolution last month asking FDOT consult with Miami-Dade before it installs new bike lanes, cyclists reacted with fury.
 Sosa was deluged with calls and emails from advocates convinced the resolution was a sneak-attack to prevent new bike lanes in a town al ...
 More >>

+Over the last few years, Miami nightlife has seen a definite paradigm shift.
+And it coincides with the emergence of DJ-promotions collective LINK.
 The tyranny of commercial dance music and VIP culture on South Beach is being battled each week by parties like LINK's, which cater strictly to undergro ...
 More >>

 Former Mayor Manny Diaz made bicycling a key part of his agenda (so much so that he's now under a weird ethics investigation for accepting a bicycle from his staff as his going-away gift), and now Bicycling magazine has named Miami one of the best cities for bicyclists in America.In 2008, the mag ...
 More >>

 To read past installments of South Florida According to Brooklyn, click here.
 It's the middle of June, so that means it's about time for the monthly Keirin Cycles open sprints.
 The event takes place tomorrow night, June 11.
 At last month's events, we had a debut local screening of Maca Frama, a docu ...
 More >>

 Not in your pants.

 To get an introduction to Jose El Rey (if you actually need one!) and to read previous installments of his weekly Crossfade column, Que Pasa, M.I.A?, click here.
 Against my better judgment and sense of comfort and convenience, I went camping.
 Into the woods.
 Into the night.
 With fire.
 And "beware of ...
 More >>